From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 It costs 20 pesos only.
 It’s located right outside town on the way to Cuzamà.

-It’s a walking distance of the town center.
+It’s within walking distance of the town center.

 17. Cenote Holcosom

-Situate on the same unpaved road of Cenote Balmain, it’s smaller and probably less impactful but it’s still worth a visit.
+Situated on the same unpaved road of Cenote Balmain, it’s smaller and probably less impactful, but it’s still worth a visit.
 The descent is comfortable on metal stairs.

 18. Cenote San Antonio